Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Introduction

-One common problem in inferring a model is that it is possible to constrain only some of the observables, usually the average activity and the correlations between different sites \cite{schneidman2006weak,capone2015inferring}.
-However it remains difficult to constrain other aspects of the spontaneous generated dynamics \cite{rostami2017bistability}, e.g. the shape of the traveling wavefronts and the frequency of slow waves.
-Aware of this issue, we propose a two-steps approach that we name \textit{inner loop} and \textit{outer loop}.
-In the inner loop, the model parameters are optimized by maximizing the likelihood of reproducing the dynamics displayed by the experimental data at the following time step.
-In the outer loop, the outcome of the simulation and the experimental data are compared through specific observables based on the statistics of the whole time course of the spontaneously generated dynamics.
-Parameters are adjusted to maximize the similarity between the original dynamics and the one of the generative model.
-Here we find that the outer loop suggested that to ensure an optimal match between data and simulations it is necessary to include an acethylcolinic neuro-modulation term \cite{2019FrontSysNeuGoldmanDestexheBridgingToBrainStates} in the model which influences the excitability of the network along the simulation time-course.
-The following \textit{\nameref{sec:Results}} section, presents the main elements of this work, with further details presented in the \textit{\nameref{sec:Methods}} section.
-Finally, the \textit{\nameref{sec:Discussion}} section illustrates limitations and potentials of the approach we introduced, in particular in relation with both the theoretical framing and the experimental and modeling perspectives.
+A major difficulty in assessing the goodness of inferred models is the impossibility of directly comparing the set of parameters of the model ("internal") with the set of those observable in the biological system, and the two sets are typically not coincident.
+In order to fill the gap between experimental probing and mathematical description, this paper proposes a method relying on a set of flexible observables capable to optimally perform model selection and to validate the quality of the produced prediction.
+The developed modular analysis procedure is able to extract relevant observables, such as the distributions of frequency of occurrence, speed and direction of propagation of the detected slow waves.\\ Another common problem when inferring the model parameters is that it is possible to only partially constrain the dynamics.
+Usually, the average activity and the correlations between different sites \cite{schneidman2006weak,capone2015inferring} are used.
+However, it remains difficult to constrain other aspects of the spontaneously generated dynamics \cite{rostami2017bistability}, e.g., the variety of shapes of traveling wavefronts and the distribution of frequency of slow waves.
+Aware of this issue, we propose a two-step approach that we name \textit{inner loop} and \textit{outer loop}.
+In the inner loop, the model parameters are optimised by maximising the likelihood of reproducing the dynamics displayed by the experimental data locally in time (i.e., the dynamics at a given time is dependent only on the previous iteration step).
+Conversely, in the outer loop, the outcome of the simulation and the experimental data are compared via observables based on the statistics of the whole time course of the spontaneously generated dynamics.
+Specifically, we demonstrate that the inclusion of a time-dependent acetylcholinic neuro-modulation term in the model enables a better match between experimental recordings and simulations, inducing a variability in the expressed dynamics otherwise stereotyped.
+This additional term influences the excitability of the network along the simulation time course.
+The outer loop thus enables a quantitative search for optimal modulation.